 There is something special about the Wicklow Mountains and gorgeous landscape and scenery that surrounds you.
 You can also take part in a variety of outdoor activities such as horse-riding, trekking, fishing and a lot of other things.

 2. The Cliffs of Moher

-On a clear day, you can see out to Aran Island and Galway Bay; you could just spend hours taking in the magnificent views.
+On a clear day, you can see out to the Aran Islands and Galway Bay; you could spend hours just taking in the magnificent views.

 Many famous films such as Harry Potter have filmed some iconic scenes using the Cliffs of Moher as the backdrop.
 But no film will ever do them justice, you must experience them in real life.

-While you are here check out the Bray Head cliff walk which takes around two hours to complete but you’ll be greeted with incredible scenery along the way.
+While you are here check out the Bray Head cliff walk which takes around two hours to complete, you’ll be greeted with incredible scenery along the way.